whosonfirst/go-whosonfirst-spelunker-opensearch/README.md

 This is work in progress and you should expect things to change, break or simply not work yet.

+_As of November, 2025 this package lags behind `whosonfirst/go-whosonfirst-spelunker-httpd` in some meaningful ways pending update to the `go-opensearch` packages which is always a bit of a chore._

 ## Examples

 Note: All the examples assume a "local" setup meaning there is local instance of OpenSearch running on port 9200.